commercetools/merchant-center-application-kit/CONTRIBUTING.md

 ## Cutting a Release

+All releases go the the `next` distribution channel.
+This gives us a chance to test releases out before making them offical by moving the `latest` dist-tag along.

 #### Draft release notes in the Changelog

 1. Make sure that each merged PR that should be mentioned in the release changelog is labelled with one of the [labels](https://github.com/commercetools/merchant-center-application-kit/labels) named `Type: ...` to indicate what kind of change it is.